-Here at Redbud Soil Company we specialize in organic no-till living soils.
+Here at Redbud Soil Company we specialize in organic soil, including our NO-TILL LIVING SOIL™ small batch soil.
 Our premium soil blend is specifically designed for indoor cannabis growers, but works just as well with potted vegetables, hemp, herbs, and the like.
 All of our soil is mixed in small batches, and hand crafted in our Oklahoma City location.

 As the marijuana industry has progressed soil companies have jumped in to try to steal your hard earned money.
 These companies use inferior inputs, and use next to no soil amendments, in a soil that is only designed to make it through one cycle if you are lucky.
 This is why so many “organic soil growers” that use commercial soil end up relying on bottled nutrients.
 Without them their yields and quality would be non-existent.